 Stargate Atlantis1.03 “38 Minutes”.
 Character: John Sheppard, performed by Joe Flanigan.
 Type of whumps: with a parasitic alien bug attached to his neck, causing immense pain and spreading paralysis, his heart stopped to make the bug let go and then has to be resuscitated.
 And it even ends with an after-care infirmary scene [thanks to @alipeeps].

 1.18 episode “Solitudes”.
 Character: Jack O'Neill, performed by Richard Dean Anderson.
-Type of whumps: unconscious, broken leg and treated on the field, ribs, internal bleeding, weak, hypothermia, unconscious [thanks to @the-wandering-whumper].
+Type of whumps: unconscious, broken leg and treated on the field, broken ribs too and internal bleeding, weak, hypothermia, unconscious [thanks to @the-wandering-whumper].

 9.08 episode “Babylon”.
 Character: Cameron Mitchell, performed by Ben Browder.
 Type of whumps: staff weapon blast to his side, fought and passed out, fireman’s carry, fever for infection, nursed back to health, forced to training with many beating and sweating, forced to fight to the death, slashed on his thigh plus other minor injuries, poisoned, thought dead, revived.